 to your Access Data File.
+The advantages are:

 - Store your data file anywhere

 - With your data separated from the user interface (forms/queries/reports) and business logic (VB/macros), you can keep the data anywhere that your users are able to gain access.
 Most commonly, on a shared network drive or even a shared folder on your own machine (as long as your machine is on when the file is needed by other users!).
 You can back up your Access Data File whenever you need to, and relocate the file if needed.
 You will need to make sure the front-end database file(s) always know where the Access Data File resides.
 If it moves, you can manually restore the links to the new location, do so programmatically, or use a tool like UI Builder for Access to help prompt the user to find the new location.

 - Upgrade Your Front-End Databases without Data Loss

 - Storing your forms/reports/macros/VB in the same file with your tables also presents a problem when you need to make updates.
 Particularly if you plan to deliver your database to users at a different location where you don't have direct access to the database file.
 Sending users a new version won't work, as the data would be overwritten, or you would have to ask the users to import their existing data tables.
 With a split Access database configuration, you simply send them a new version of your front-end file and their data remains intact.

 - If you store all your objects in one file, including your tables, Access will usually have difficulty when multiple users attempt to open the same database file.
 While Access does have record-level locking, you may still receive errors that another user is currently in the database and you cannot make changes.
 To avoid this, you provide each end user with their own front-end database file, each linked to the same Access Data File.